NHS Learning Support Fund

 Why choose this course?

-- Upon successful completion, students will be eligible to enter the Nursing and Midwifery Council Professional Register as an Adult Nurse and will be legally entitled to practice.
+Professional qualification: this two-year full-time programme is especially designed for people wishing to become registered nurses who already hold a first degree.
+Graduates will be eligible to enter the Nursing and Midwifery Council Professional Register as an Adult Nurse and will be legally entitled to practise

 What will I study?